-Warner Robinson utilizes a phased approach to conducting a corporate R&D tax credit project and/or Section 199 study.
-Often, we can combine these two tax incentive projects within the same phases to gain efficiencies and require less time of your company’s engineering, manufacturing and accounting staff.
+Warner Robinson utilizes a phased approach to conducting a corporate R&D tax credit project with the goal of being mindful of your company’s engineering, manufacturing and accounting staff time.

 Phase I – Scoping

-The goal of Phase I is to gather some preliminary data and information by reviewing your company’s operations and conducting some initial interviews with accounting, finance and engineering personnel to assess potential R&D tax credit and Section 199 benefits.
+The goal of Phase I is to gather some preliminary data and information by reviewing your company’s operations and conducting some initial interviews with accounting, finance and engineering personnel to assess potential R&D tax credit benefits.

-This phase includes gathering some cost information such as a company P&L, departmental org charts and review of the business units and departments within the organization including meetings with key manufacturing and engineering personnel to assess potential qualified activities both for the R&D credit and Section 199 deduction.
+This phase includes gathering some cost information such as a company P&L, departmental org charts and review of the business units and departments within the organization including meetings with key manufacturing and engineering personnel to assess potential qualified activities for the R&D credit.